Helping children in care achieve the highest GCSE Maths grade they can.

 At STEMeUp, we believe grades are not a good representation of anyone’s potential.
 Entering care comes with a wide range of disruptions — and those disruptions create learning gaps that can feel impossible to catch up from.
 This has nothing to do with talent or ability.

 For most children, knowledge and potential overlap so closely that one is a fair proxy for the other.
-For care-experienced learners, disruption has broken that link.
+For children in care, disruption has broken that link.
 The knowledge you can measure isn’t the potential you’d see if the gaps were filled.
-So our first job is to find those gaps — precisely, child by child — and start to fill them.
+So, our first job is to find those gaps — precisely, child by child — and start to fill them.

 What we’re building.